The year is 1994. You’re in the family van, hours into a road trip. Your little sister restates the obvious: I’m hungry!

 - Hillary Clinton’s Presidential Campaign: Initially brutalized by designers and industry loud-mouths for its simplicity, the million dollar “H” from Hillary Clinton’s Presidential campaign eventually proved its worth when aligned with the various issues, holidays and events that a Presidential candidate is expected to comment on.
 Throughout the campaign year, we’ve seen the “H” framing a picture of the Democratic Presidential nominee and her daughter on Mother’s Day, a chimney with Santa popping out of it on Christmas, rainbow colors during Gay Pride Month, and more.

 - Huge: This New York based digital agency had the dynamic “H” thing down way before Senator Clinton.
-As the their logo takes on different looks, often times just two vertical yellow bars with an object running horizontally across, Huge is able to showcase their creative talent and design skills while having the flexibility to support things like innovation festivals or Annual Pi Day.
+As their logo takes on different looks, often times just two vertical yellow bars with an object running horizontally across, Huge is able to showcase their creative talent and design skills while having the flexibility to support things like innovation festivals or Annual Pi Day.

 - MTV: From the beginning, MTV’s brand was designed to be as manic, hyper and ephemeral as their viewers’ attention spans.
 Just take a look at their commercial from 1980.
 For nearly 40 years the MTV logo has had identity ADHD, adapting in real time to the ever changing hipness of bands, celebrities, events and designs.
 As pop culture found its footing, MTV was there to broadcast it alongside the TV station’s own logo—and it’s continued to do so even more successfully in the digital age.